scapes-studio/01-rarity-analyser-hackathon/README.md

     "rarity_score": "129.59", // (The sum of all `attribute` rarity scores + missing trait rarity scores) },
 ```

+**Note about the "missing traits"**: As an example, in the OneDayPunks collection there are tokens that don't have hair.
+Or don't have a beard.
+In terms of rarity this is relevant (if most other items do have hair, then not having hair at all makes you rarer than others).

 #### Application
 The above should be 2-4 hours of simple coding.